edumserrano/playwright-adventures/docs/tips.md

 - [accessibility-lighthouse](/demos/accessibility-lighthouse/)

 **Also, take a look at the [table of contents for the monocart-reporter's documentation](https://github.com/cenfun/monocart-reporter?tab=readme-ov-file#monocart-reporter) to understand the breadth of options this HTML reporter gives you.**

+## Limit reporters when running in UI mode

+After you execute a test in [Playwright's UI mode](https://playwright.dev/docs/test-ui-mode) the configured reporters in your [playwright.config.ts](https://playwright.dev/docs/test-reporters) are still executed and depending on the size of your app and which reporters you are using this might mean that there's a noticeable delay between a test completes, meaning it shows as passed/failed, and the UI mode being available to execute another test run.

+The delay comes from the time it takes for all the reporters generate their reports.
+When a test finishes the UI mode updates its status to pass/fail immediately, then runs all the reporters and the UI mode won't complete the test execution until the reporters complete.

+The video below demonstrates the issue.
+Notice how the test run finishes, the test is marked as a pass but the `stop` test run button is still available for as long as it takes for the test reporters to complete.

+> [!NOTE]
+>
+> This video is taken on an application running the [UI mode via Docker](/demos//docker/README.md), which is also configured to [generate code coverage](/demos/code-coverage-with-monocart-reporter/README.md) and uses the `list` and [monocart-reporter](/demos/monocart-reporter-advanced-config/README.md) reporters.
+>
+> All this adds up and makes it easier to demonstrate the delay issue.
+>

+The `playwright.config.ts` in any of the [demos](/demos/) shows how you can limit the `reporters` that run in UI mode.

+> [!NOTE]
+>
+> Of course, if you don't notice any delay or you need the information from the reporters even in UI mode then you don't have to limit the reporters in UI mode.
+>

 ## You might not need to run all your tests against all your projects